rlebret/hpca/README.md

 **Example**:
 ```
-vocab -input-file corpus-clean.txt -vocab-file vocab.txt -nthread 8 -verbose 1
+vocab -input-file corpus-clean.txt -vocab-file vocab.txt -threads 8 -max-size 10000000 -verbose 1
 ```

 ### Corpus statistics

-Outputting descriptive statistics about the corpus, such as the number of word types and theirprobabily of occurrence.
+Outputting descriptive statistics about the corpus, such as the number of word types and their probabily of occurrence.
 This tool is helpful to define the context vocabulary before constructing the co-occurrence matrix.

 `stats` options:
 * `-vocab-file <file>`: Vocabulary file